lachkar-moe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m = make new directory and assign its permission chgrp = change group owner of a file chown user:group * = change owner and group to all files and dirs inside
+mkdir -m = make new directory and assign its permission chgrp = change group owner of a file chown user:group * = change owner and group to all files and dirs inside chown -h = change ownership of a symbolic link